 - Okay, time for a confession.
 I generally don’t make pie crust from scratch.
 (Who has time for that?)
 The old shortcut—a premade, roll-out pastry crust—will work just fine with this recipe.
 But, if you want to go all out and make a crust from scratch (you’re a saint), just use your favorite pie crust recipe instead.

 - Also, remember to let the glaze cool completely to room temperature before tossing in the sliced strawberries.
 If you don’t, the heat of the glaze will cause the strawberries to wilt and get mushy.

 - Don’t skip out on the lemon juice.
 It adds a really nice bit of acidity that helps to balance out the sweetness of the pie.
 Using lemon zest as well helps to add a lot of fantastic lemon flavor that you just can’t get from lemon juice alone.

 - I always start the glaze with boiling water.
-This helps to jump start the dissolving of the gelatin and cornstarch, which is important so you don’t accidently overwork the cornstarch.
+This helps to jump-start the dissolving of the gelatin and cornstarch, which is important so you don’t accidentally overwork the cornstarch.

 - It’s important to whisk the glaze constantly while making it to prevent the sugars from sticking and/or the cornstarch from clumping.

 - Be sure the gelatin is completely dissolved during the cooking process.
 But also be careful that you don’t cook it past that point.
 The glaze will continue to thicken as it cools.
 In fact, it’s not altogether that thick until it’s set for a few hours in the fridge.
 This recipe calls for adding cornstarch to the glaze.
 Cornstarch is a wonderful thickening agent and very stable.
 It’s counterintuitive, but cornstarch will actually lose its thickening ability if it’s cooked too long or whisked too much.
 Both under-dissolved gelatin and over-cooked cornstarch can make the glaze too soupy and give it a cloudy appearance.